Fin Rot in Goldfish: How to treat fin rot

 How to treat fin rot

-The earlier you spot the problem, the easier it is to treat with the right remedies.
+The earlier you spot the problem, the easier it is to treat it with the right remedies.

 You should therefore constantly keep an eye on your fish and look out for any sign of damaged fins.